dustractor/ParameterRandomizer/README.md

 1. The plugin name shown in the Parameter-info output and supplied to the lock and unlock functions is the plugins "user" name, not the constant plugin name.
 In other words, if you rename the plugin, the locked parameters will no longer refer to that plugin!

 2. Be sure to save your file before using these functions.
 Pressing the pads too many times in quick succession can crash the application.
+3. For plugins inside of patcher, have the patcher window selected, not the detached window containing the actual plugin.
+Also, the parameters must be activated in order to be visible to the script.